 The present debt limit, which we approved in February, is valid only through September 30.
 So we have known for some time that we would have to address this question around the close of fiscal year 1981.
 In fact the house already has passed two resolutions that increase the debt ceiling, H.J.
 Res.
 265 and H.J.
 Res.
 266. Those resolutions were approved by the House in connection with the first concurrent budget resolution for fiscal year 1982, and were referred to the Finance Committee.
 H.J.
 Res.
 266 was used by this committee as a vehicle for our tax cut proposal, and pertains only to the remainder of fiscal 1981.
 H.J.
 Res.
-265 is pending in the Finance Committee and would provide a limit of \$1,079.8 billion through September act differently in the future.
+265 is pending in the Finance Committee and would provide a limit of \$1,079.8 billion through September 30, 1982.

 Mr. Chairman, the thought of raising the public debt limit above a trillion dollars is a matter of concern to many.
-But is a matter that must be faced and dealt with promptly, because it shows how we have gone astray in the past and how we must
+But is a matter that must be faced and dealt with promptly, because it shows how we have gone astray in the past and how we must act differently in the future.

+act differently in the future.
 I look forward to hearing the testimony of Assistant Secretary Roger Mehle, although I regret that his appearance today must involve a request for another extension of the debt limit.
 The fact is that our present debt limit procedure, which derives from the Second Liberty Bond Act of 1917, was intended to minimize the number of occasions on which Congress must act to authorize the issuance of Federal debt.
 Because of the explosive growth of Federal deficits in recent decades, the debt ceiling has been increased an inordinate number of times.
 The ceiling was raised on 13 separate occasions in the 1960's, and 18 times during the 1970's.
-Worse yet on three occasions in recent years the temporary limit has expired without yet, on three occasions in recent years the temporary limit has expired without timely legislative action to extend it.
+Worse yet, on three occasions in recent years the temporary limit has expired without timely legislative action to extend it.
 As a result, the Treasury Department had to suspend sales of savings bonds and other securities.
 Such suspensions only undermine investor confidence, and make it likely that bidders for Government securities will demand a higher interest premium in the future to safeguard them against future disruptions.
 That means higher costs to the Treasury, at a time when we are trying our best to reduce those costs.

 Mr. Chairman, through the cooperation of this administration and this Congress we have made substantial strides this year toward getting the Federal budget under control.
 I hope that, with further cooperation, we may gain sufficient command over the fiscal situation to avoid frequent increases in the debt ceiling.
 But clearly we cannot fail to act now, in view of the obligations the U.S. Government is bound to honor over the coming months.
 I know that the President is preparing further proposals that will affect the budget for fiscal year 1982 and the years to follow.
 We do have an obligation to minimize the burden of the public debt, and we ought to continue to work for a consensus on a rational fiscal policy that will demonstrate our good faith with the American people.
-At the same time we must remember that our problems were not generated overnight, but over a period of decades, and that there are no quick solutions or easy answers.
+At the same time we must remember that there are no quick solutions or easy answers.
 A firm and steady course over a period of years is the only sensible policy, and I know that the administration will agree.